zhouhoujun/tsioc/packages/activities/README.md

 # packaged @tsdi/activities
-`@tsdi/activities` is activities framework, base on AOP, Ioc container, via @tsdi. file stream pipes activities.
+`@tsdi/pack` is project build pack tools, base on AOP, Ioc container, via @tsdi. file stream pipes activities.

 This repo is for distribution on `npm`.
 The source for this module is in the [main repo](https://github.com/zhouhoujun/tsioc/blob/master/packages/activities#readme).